SymfonyCasts/api-platform3/sfcasts/micro-mapper.md

 symfony php bin/phpunit --filter=testPostToCreateUser
 ```

 Perfect!
-Here's our "from" `UserApi` object, and here is our *new* `User` entity.
+Here's our "from" `UserApi` object, and the *new* `User` entity.

 Now... you might be wondering why we have both a `load()` method *and* a `populate()`
 method... when it seems like these could just be *one* method.
 And you'd mostly
 be right!
-But there's actually a technical reason why they're separated, and it's
+But there's a technical reason why they're separated, and it'll
-going to come in handy later when we talk about relationships.
+come in handy later when we talk about relationships.
 But for now, you can
 imagine these two methods are really just one, continuous process: `load()` is
 called, then `populate()`.

-No surprise, *this* is where we will take the data from the `$from` object and
+And no surprise, *this* is where we will take the data from the `$from` object and
-put them into `$to`.
-Once again, to keep me sane, I'll say `$dto = $from` and
+put it onto the `$to` object.
+Once again, to keep me sane, I'll say `$dto = $from`
-`assert($dto instanceof UserApi)`.
-Do the same thing for `$from`:
+and `assert($dto instanceof UserApi)`... then
 `$entity = $to` and `assert($entity instanceof User)`.

-The code down here is going to be really normal and boring... so I'll paste it.
+The code down here is going to be really boring... so I'll paste it.
-And at the bottom, `return $entity`.
+At the bottom, `return $entity`.

 We're using `$this->userPasswordHasher` here... so we *also* need to make sure, at
 the top, to add `private UserPasswordHasherInterface $userPasswordHasher`.

-So this is basically the same code we had before... but in a different location.
+So this is basically the same code we had before... but in a different spot.

-Let's see what the test thinks:
+Let's see what the test thinks!

 ```terminal-silent
 symfony php bin/phpunit --filter=testPostToCreateUser
 ```

 It *passes*!
 This is *huge*!
 We've offloaded this work to our mapper... which
 means our processor is almost completely generic.
-Now we can remove the old
+Now we can remove the
 `UserPasswordHasher` that we don't need anymore... and the `UserRepository` up here.
 We can even remove those `use` statements.